DCA Access Standard Security Program

-TSA provides contact information specific to the various DASSP requirements:
+TSA provides contact information specific to different DASSP requirements:

-- Questions specific to the Armed Security Officer (ASO) should be directed to the ASO program office by calling (703) 487-0044.
+- Questions specific to the ASO should be directed to the ASO program office by calling (703) 487-0044.

-- Questions specific to the program requirements for aircraft operators or Fixed-Base Operatorsshould be directed the DASSP program office by calling (571) 227-1108.
+- Questions specific to the program requirements for aircraft operators or FBOs should be directed the DASSP program office by calling (571) 227-1108.